 Health Monitoring and Continuity of Care:

-The system is based on the principle that effective healthcare depends on maintaining key health parameters within ‘target range’ (see below).
-When these parameters get deranged, often there is a ‘silent phase’ when patients do not feel that anything is wrong with them.
-For example, high blood pressure or blood sugar may not cause any symptom in the initial stages, but may result in progressive damage to your vital organs such as heart and kidneys.
+WatchMyHealth focuses mainly on the continuous active monitoring of latent health parameters so that silent derangement can be detected early.
+For example, high blood pressure or blood sugar may not cause any symptom in the initial stages, but may result in progressive damage to vital organs such as heart and kidneys.
 The only way to prevent this is to be aware of these silent diseases and to monitor them at the required intervals.
 Corrective action involving lifestyle changes and medications would automatically tend to follow – as the very awareness of the problems would often motivate patients to comply with them.